Rivière-à-Pierre: Railway station

 The Montreal-Jonquière rail link is still in operation, both for the transport of goods and for travellers.
 Rivière-à-Pierre railway station is still used to serve travellers.
 A while ago, the railway line that once linked Rivière-à-Pierre directly to Quebec (through the Portneuf County) was dismantled.
-The Jacques-Cartier/Portneuf multifunctional trail has been built on the foundations of the former line of Railroads Canadian National Railway.
+The Jacques-Cartier/Portneuf multifunctional trail has been built on the foundations of the former Canadian National Railway line.

 Church and rectory

-The Catholic parish of "Saint-Bernardin-de-Sienne" (St. Bernardine of Siena) was established canonically in 1890.
+The Catholic parish of "Saint-Bernardin-de-Sienne" (St. Bernardine of Siena) was established canonically in 1908.
 The church was built in 1909 based on plans designed by the architect Joseph-Georges Bussières.
 Granite of Rivière-à-Pierre has been used for the erection St. Bernardin's Church, the presbytery and the replica of the cross of Gaspé.
 The flight of steps and two large staircases, in front of the church, are also made of gray granite stone.
-On August 22, 1937, a chair of carved granite built in three monolithics pieces by Jos Lassonde, Patrice Tremblay and Omer Laroche was installed in the Church of "Saint-Bernardin" (St. Bernardin) at Rivière-à-Pierre.
-On 14 May 1954, the Chair of granite was transported to Montmartre Canadian, on Blvd.
+On August 22, 1937, a pulpit of carved granite built in three monolithics pieces by Jos Lassonde, Patrice Tremblay and Omer Laroche was installed in the Church of "Saint-Bernardin" (St. Bernardin) at Rivière-à-Pierre.
+On 14 May 1954, the pulpit was transported to Montmartre Canadian, on Blvd.
 Saint-Louis, Quebec City.
-Then 36 years later, during celebrations of the centenary of Rivière-à-Pierre in 1990, this chair was returned to Rivière-à-Pierre.
+Then 36 years later, during celebrations of the centenary of Rivière-à-Pierre in 1990, this pulpit was returned to Rivière-à-Pierre.